For life overseas. With our seal of approval.

 When you provide personally identifiable information to us, we use it solely for the purposes for which it was provided in accordance with this Policy.
 Our policy is not to share personally identifiable information with third parties, unless required by law or as required to perform our obligations to you or as necessary as described.

 The personal information you provide to us will be retained only for as long as necessary to fulfil the purposes for which the information was collected or as required by law.

-Under the General Data Protection Regulations, you have a number of ‘rights’, to ensure that your personal information is being managed appropriately.
+Under the UK General Data Protection Regulations, as tailored by the Data Protection Act 2018, you have a number of ‘rights’, to ensure that your personal information is being managed appropriately.
 Specifically, you have the right:

 Who should you contact?